Roll20/roll20-api-scripts/HealthColors/README.md

 ## Tips & Troubleshooting

 - **Aura Visibility**: Aura 1 radius is measured in feet from the token edge.
 The default is `0.35`, which can appear subtle on some maps.
 Increase it (e.g., `3.0`) if you want a more obvious health ring.
-- **Manual Changes**: If you manually change a token's aura color or radius in the Roll20 dialog, it will stay that way as long as the token's health doesn't change.
-Once health is updated, the script will re-sync the visuals to the calculated health color.
+- **Manual Changes**: In aura mode, any manual changes to Aura 1 color or radius will be overwritten the next time the token's health changes.
+In tint mode, Aura 1 is never touched by the script, so manual aura settings persist permanently.
 - **Palette Changes**: Switching palettes from the menu or with `!aura palette ...` immediately runs a full refresh of tokens (equivalent to a force update).
 - **One-Off Tokens**: You can toggle "One-Offs" in the settings to enable health tracking for tokens that are not linked to a character sheet.
 - **FX Rendering Variance**: Some Roll20 sandbox/client combinations can render `spawnFxWithDefinition` colors inaccurately.
 HealthColors uses a fallback that updates default custom FX objects and spawns by FX ID to keep heal/hurt colors consistent.